-- Remove the positive vials, subculture in an appropriate solid culture medium (Chocolate Agar, Blood Agar and MacConeky Agar) and Gram-stain.
-Gram stain will provide a necessary preliminary report which can help physician to take appropriate decision while waiting for the culture report.
+- Remove the positive vials, subculture in an appropriate solid culture medium (Chocolate Agar, Blood Agar, and MacConeky Agar), and Gram-stain.
+Gram stain will provide a necessary preliminary report that can help physicians make appropriate decisions while waiting for the culture report.

-- If the growth is observed in the solid culture medium, note the colony morphology, do the necessary testing to identify the isolate as well as perform antimicrobial susceptibility test.
+- If the growth is observed in the solid culture medium, note the colony morphology, do the necessary testing to identify the isolate, and perform an antimicrobial susceptibility test.

 Working Principle of BD Bactec Automated Blood Culture System

 When microorganisms are present in the test sample inoculated into the BD BACTEC vial, they metabolize nutrients in the culture medium, releasing CO₂ into the medium.
 A dye in the sensor at the bottom of the culture bottles will react with CO₂.
-This modulates the amount of light that is absorbed by a fluorescent material in the sensor.
-The instrument’s photo-detectors measure the level of fluorescence, which corresponds to the amount of CO₂ released by the organisms.
+This modulates the amount of light absorbed by a fluorescent material in the sensor.
+The instrument’s photo-detectors measure the fluorescence level, corresponding to the amount of CO₂ released by the organisms.

 Analysis of the rate and amount of CO₂ increase enables the BD BACTEC fluorescent series instrument to determine if the vial is positive, i.e., that the test sample contains viable organisms.

 References and Further Reading